Support

 Child Support

 Parents are required to financially support their children.
-A parent’s duty to provide financial support for their child doesn’t end when they separate or divorce from the other parent, regardless of the circumstances of the break up.
-Parents who have never been in a relationship with the other parent also have a duty provide financial support for their child.
+This requirement does not depend on the circumstances of their relationship with the other parent.
+Even parents who have never been in a relationship with the other parent have a duty to provide financial support for their child.

-Child support is payable while a child is under the age of 18 or 18 and older but still dependent on the parent because of illness, disability, or other reason, such as full-time attendance in school.
-Child support payments are not taxable income for the parent receiving it, nor are they tax-deductible for the paying parent.
+Child support is payable while a child is under the age of 18.
+It is also payable if the child is 18 and older but still dependent on the parent.
+This could be because of illness, disability, or other reason, such as full-time attendance in school.
+Child support payments are not taxable income for the parent receiving it.
+They are also not tax-deductible for the paying parent.

 Child support is intended to cover some of the costs related to raising a child.
 As much as possible, a child should be provided with the same standard of living they enjoyed when their parents were together.